becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 To check which applications are running, run: `kubectl -n connetions get pods`<br>
 All pods should shown as running.

-See IBM Documentation for more commands: <https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_troubleshoot_intro.html>
+See IBM Documentation for more commands on page [Troubleshooting Component Pack installation or upgrade](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_troubleshoot_intro.html).

 ### 4.6.3 Kubernetes Dashboard